isaacnmm/pestpolicy-hugo2XX/content/posts/can-bed-bugs-make-you-sick/index.md

 ##  **How to get rid of bed bugs?**

-To prevent bed bugs in your home, you can follow the following approaches: - Ensure that you do thorough cleaning in your house. - Check all possible hideouts like cracks, [carpets](https://pestpolicy.com/can-bed-bugs-live-in-carpet/), and furniture regularly. - Avoid buying second hand furniture as this creates a loop for entry into your house.
+To prevent bed bugs in your home, you can follow the following approaches: - Ensure that you do thorough cleaning in your house. - Check all possible hideouts like cracks, [carpets](https://pestpolicy.com/can-bed-bugs-live-in-carpet/),and furniture regularly. - Avoid buying second hand furniture as this creates a loop for entry into your house.

 When you are purchasing house items like bed, select the design that makes it difficult for the bed bugs to climb such as metal or glass.